What Is the Consumer Data Right?

 Example: If you use a money management app to track spending across multiple bank accounts, open banking under the CDR allows the app (if it’s accredited) to access your transaction data directly from your bank, with your permission.
 This means you don’t have to give the app your bank login details — the sharing is secure and regulated under CDR rules.

-When we talk about the Consumer Data Right (CDR) in banking, we're actually talking about two completely different types of data that work together to give you unprecedented control over your financial life.
-Understanding the difference between these two data types is crucial to making the most of your new rights.
+In banking, the Consumer Data Right (CDR) involves two main types of data.
+These work together to give you more control over your finances.
+Knowing the difference between them helps you make the most of your rights.

-This is your personal banking history – every transaction, balance, and account detail that belongs specifically to you.
-Think of it as your financial diary that only you should control.
+This is your personal banking history, including every transaction, balance, and account detail associated with you.
+It's like a financial diary that you control.

-Your transaction data includes everything from your morning coffee purchase to your mortgage payments.
-It's the complete record of how money flows in and out of your accounts, painting a detailed picture of your financial life.
+Your transaction data covers everything from your morning coffee to your mortgage payments.
+It’s a full record of how money moves in and out of your accounts, giving you a clear view of your financial life.

-Pros and Cons of sharing your transaction data
+What are the pros and cons of sharing your transaction data?

 pros